Orion is a familiar constellation. He even looks like a hunter - at least it's easy to visualize his belt and sword.

-Since the very beginning of astronomy, people have looked up sky and constructed patterns – the constellations – out of the almost random scattering of stars in the night sky.
-The fact that the constellations are still used to day reflects not their historical origins, but their usefulness in identifying bright stars in the rotating dome of the sky.
-Most people (and all astronomers) are familiar with, for example, the constellation of Orion and can thus easily point to Betelguese and Bellatrix as being Orion’s "shoulders".
-It is the pattern made by the constellation that makes them easy to identify.
+Since the very beginning of astronomy, people have looked up at the night sky and constructed patterns out of the almost random scattering of stars.
+The fact that the constellations are still used today reflects their usefulness in identifying bright stars in the rotating dome of the sky.

 "At the age of 14,"the author writes, "I became aware of the sky above me.
 The next day I announced, as a student in my seventh grade science class, that I had found constellation coffee pot.
 A brief burst of laughter ensued.
 I was politely told to take my seat."
 Nevertheless, "I still see the Orion asterism as a coffee pot."